reers/ReerCodable/README.md

   The `@Copyable` macro generates a powerful `copy()` method that allows both full copies and selective property updates in a single call
 - Support the use of `@Decodable` or `@Encodable` alone
+- Full compatibility with classes inheriting from `NSObject`

 # Requirements
 XCode 16.0+